 In the procedure of granting the right of asylum, the person applying for asylum should be checked on a terroristic background.
-Of course it can't be ruled out that criminals or terrorist use such procedures and gain asylum.
+Of course it cannot be ruled out that criminals or terrorist use such procedures and gain asylum.
 Until now such cases have not emerged.
+The Federal Ministry of the Interior and the BVT cooperate closely with other ministries and institutions in order to prevent terrorist groups from spreading their ideological messages.